 Design each item to attract its intended segment and decide what the unique selling proposition is, or what will set it apart from products/services from other teachers.
 Are you competing on price, by focusing on specific niches like yoga for couples, or perhaps are meaning to have a higher incorporation of the full 8 limbs of yoga in your classes?

-Also determine your brand style.
-What themes and sentiments do you want associated with your brand?
-On a visual and written level, decide on the sort of imagery, music and styles of writing that best depicts it.
+Also, determine your brand style.
+What themes and sentiments do you want to be associated with your brand?
+On a visual and written level, decide on the sort of imagery, music, and styles of writing that best depicts it.
 Example themes and sentiments attached may be, cutting edge international, non-trendy non-beautified genuine, pampering luxury, hardcore spirituality or benevolent healing and love.